 Hands up how many of you have beards?
-Based on my observations over the past few years there are two manly things that seem to have become very popular amongst the guys… The first is tattoos – everyone has one these days.
+Based on my observations over the past few years there are two manly things that seem to have become very popular amongst the guys.
+The first is tattoos, everyone has one these days.
 The second is beards.
-I don’t have one myself as, due to my hair colour I am afraid I will just look a little too much like Santa Claus – and that would only really be if old Saint Nick only had a patchy, holey half beard.
-For this reason, I had never really discussed essential oils for beards on this site… however a conversation on a camping trip on the weekend changed all that.
+I don’t have one myself as, due to my hair color I am afraid I will just look a little too much like Santa Claus.
+For this reason, I had never really discussed essential oils for beards on this site.
+However a conversation on a camping trip on the weekend changed all that.

 As you can probably tell by now, a lot of the inspiration for my posts comes from life around me, my wife, children and our lifestyle.
 This is no different.
-To cut a very long story short – beer was involved after all – we spent a good hour discussing how itchy Steve’s beard was after a swim in the surf.
-Those with beards – who I think just wait for an opportunity to discuss theirs – quickly jumped in in agreement on how dry they become this time of year in the surf and sand.
+To cut a very long story short, beer was involved after all, we spent a good hour discussing how itchy Steve’s beard was after a swim in the surf.
+Those with beards, who I think just wait for an opportunity to discuss theirs, quickly jumped in an agreement on how dry they become this time of year in the surf and sand.

 “Lavender” I said sheepishly – being one of the beardless who until now had remained quiet